scivision/bistatic-radar-sea-reflectivity/README.md

 # Bistatic Sea Reflectivity model

+[Original NRL Paper](./a610697.pdf) by Rashmi Mital and Vilhelm Gregers-Hansen

 Matlab, GNU Octave, or Python on any operating system.

 Matlab / Python NRL model of bistatic sea surface radar reflectivity for